VALERE91/UsefulCPPLib/README.md

 ## Scripting

 - [sol3](https://github.com/ThePhD/sol2) : a C++ Lua Wrapper.
 You will need the [lua](https://github.com/lua/lua) library but it is pretty straigthforward to integrate with CMake.
+- [chaiscript](https://github.com/ChaiScript/ChaiScript) : a scripting language built for an easy integration in any C++ modern computer.
+Totally header only so really easy to integrate versus other librairies.

 ## Compression